gitlaura/ruby_mastermind/readme.md

 I created this program to mimic the game.
 Either the user or the computer creates a secret Mastermind code and then the user or the computer tries to guess the correct code within 10 turns.

 ## <a name="Instructions"></a>How to Play
-This game can only be played in a terminal.
-First, fork this repository and clone your repo to your computer.
+Fork this repository and clone your repo to your computer.
 Then enter this in your terminal

 ```$ ruby start.rb```

+Select 1 to play this game at the command line and 2 to play this in a web browser.
+If you select 1, then just follow the instructions.

+Command Line: after selecting 1, follow the instructions to play human vs human or vs computer.

+Web: after selecting 2 open up localhost:4567.
+First, the human player #1 should enter a secret code.
+Then, player 2 should enter guesses.
+You get up to 10 guesses until the game is over.
+You can stop after getting 4 black pegs.
+Restart the web browser to play again.

 ## <a name="Rules"></a>Rules